LucaRoescheisen/Unprivliged_RISC_CPU/README.md

-**NOTE** : The main branch contains a pipelined version of the 32IM RISC-V instruction set.
-Whilst the main branch contains a Multi-cycle FSM implementation.
+**NOTE** : The Pipelining branch contains a pipelined version of 32IM RISC-V. Whilst the main branch contains a Multi-cycle FSM implementation.